github/issue-labeler/README.md

 ```

 `not-before` is optional and will result in any issues prior to this timestamp to be ignored.

-_Note: This grants access to the `GITHUB_TOKEN` so the action can make calls to GitHub's rest API_
+_Note: The above workflow grants access to the `GITHUB_TOKEN` so the action can make calls to GitHub's REST API._

 ### Example using versioned issue templates